Protect your customers from SIM Swap fraud

-All a criminal has to do is gain some level of personal information about the victim to persuade a mobile carrier to transfer a phone number to a blank SIM.
-Once the mobile number has been transferred to the new SIM, scammers can reset different account passwords and gain access to services that require SMS authentication, most notably banking and payment services.
+SIM Swap fraud – simple, yet an extremely effective fraud — is contentiously on the rise.
+For criminals SIM Swap fraud is considered a low risk, high return fraud with the aim being to gain enough personal information about their victim to persuade a mobile network operator to transfer a phone number to a new SIM.
+Once the mobile number has been transferred to the new SIM, scammers will receive calls and text message’s destined for the victim.
+From here the criminals can reset account passwords and gain access to online accounts that require authentication via SMS, most lucratively for the scammer, banking and payment services.

-At JT we look at SIM swapping from the perspective of a Tier 1 carrier that works with a large number of banks and payment providers, and tackle the problem at all levels.
+At JT we look at SIM Swap fraud from the perspective of a Tier 1 mobile carrier that works with a large number of banks and payment providers, and tackle the problem at all levels.
 Download our white paper to learn more about:

 - What are the risks to financial institutions

-- How can banks protect themselves from SIM swapping
+- How can banks protect themselves from SIM Swap fraud

 - How will the revised PSD2 regulation affect mobile banking and Two-Factor Authentication